Neko-Box-Coder/System2/README.md

 ```
 > From: https://patorjk.com with Graceful font

+> [!NOTE]
+> ### What's new?
+>
+> Added new function: `System2RunSubprocess()` which allows you to launch other executables
+>
+> Added option to choose to use stdin/stdout or redirect them back to the caller
+>
+> Added option to set the directory of the command being run

+> [!IMPORTANT]
+> Breaking change from 21st June 2024.
+>
+> Inputs and Outputs of the command are now using **stdin and stdout by default** instead of being redirected by default.
+>
+> To retain previous behavior, see the updated [Quick Start With Minimum running example (Without checks)](#quick-start-with-minimum-running-example-without-checks)

 #### Features

 - Written in C99, and is ready to be used in C++ as well
 - Cross-platform (POSIX and Windows)
 - Command interaction with stdin, stdout, and stderr
+- Invoking shell commands and launching executables
 - Blocking (sync) and non-blocking (async) version
 - No dependencies (only standard C and system libraries).
     No longer need a heavy framework like boost or poco just to capture output from running a command.